-In 1620, 102 courageous pilgrims boarded the famous boat, the Mayflower, and reach land after two months of hard navigation, during which so many of them died.
+In 1620, 102 pilgrims boarded the famous Mayflower boat and touched land after two months of hard navigation, during which so many of them died.

-The harvest was not enough for this new community, and only half of the pilgrims survive their first year.
-The harvest would have been unsuccessful also the following year if the Native Americans had not helped the newcomers: they helped the pilgrims to select the best land and decide what to sow and when.
+The harvest was not enough for this new community, and only half of the pilgrims survived during the first year.
+The harvest would have been unsuccessful also the following year if the Native Americans had not helped the newcomers: they helped the pilgrims to select the best land and to decide where to sow and when.

 The year after, the harvest was so generous at last to satisfy the needs of the whole community.
 William Bradford, the governor of Plymouth, in Massachusetts (the new colony founded by the Pilgrims), ordered a gathering to celebrate and thank God for his blessings... luckily, the Native Americans, the real benefactors, were invited to the celebration.